 Like snowflakes, no two natural diamonds are exactly alike.
 Assessing stone qualities there are over 16,000 different evaluations!
 What is of most importance is how a stone is going to sparkle and shine in jewellery.
-Heirloom diamonds have to clear GIA certification first, before being subjected to further scrutiny by our own experts who’ve been in business over 60 years.
-This is the important part – the diamond information in a certificate is no guarantee the stone is going to have a big glittering personality.
+Most of our stones have been appraised by the GIA (Gemmological Institute of America), before being subjected to further scrutiny by our own experts who’ve been in business over 60 years.
+This is the important part – the diamond information in a report is no guarantee the stone is going to have a big glittering personality.
 Our knowledge provides our clients peace of mind that they have just secured the very best stone available for their budget.
 We can’t condense this amount of time into one web page, but we have supplied the basic terms, and what they are evaluated on, to provide some help when considering the options.

 INTRODUCING THE FOUR CS

 Until the middle of the twentieth century, there was no agreed-upon standard by which diamonds could be judged.
 The GIA (Gemmological Institute of America) created the first, and now globally accepted standard for describing diamonds: Cut, Colour, Clarity, and Carat Weight.
 Here is some more more about what each one means, and its influence on stone value;

 This is most important, as it is what makes the stone sparkle.
 We all know diamonds are renowned for their ability to transmit light and glitter so intensely.
 And that is due to CUT.
 Of the 4Cs, this is the most complex and technically difficult to analyze.
 From Heirloom’s perspective, this is the one that matters most.
 While many sites will refer to Cut as shape (round, emerald, pear etc), a diamond’s cut grade is really about how well its facets interact with light.
 Precise artistry and workmanship are required to fashion a stone so its proportions, symmetry, and polish deliver the shine and sparkle only possible in a diamond.